liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 4.0.0 =

+**This version adds (experimental) support for Bootstraps [CSS grid](https://getbootstrap.com/docs/5.1/layout/css-grid/).** Please read the [documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin#css-grid) for further information.

-* [FEATURE] Add experimental support for Bootstraps [CSS grid](https://getbootstrap.com/docs/5.1/layout/css-grid/).
-The support is still experimental since it's also marked as experimental in the Bootstarp library.
+* **[FEATURE] Add experimental support for Bootstraps [CSS grid](https://getbootstrap.com/docs/5.1/layout/css-grid/).** The support is still experimental since it's also marked as experimental in the Bootstarp library.
 To use it you need to enable it in the plugins settings and the `$enable-cssgrid: true` setting has to be enabled in your Bootstrap variables file.
 * [FEATURE] Introduce new JavaScript filter `wpBootstrapBlocks.row.cssGridGuttersOptions` for CSS grid.
 Please read the [documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin#javascript-filters) for further information.
 * [FEATURE] Introduce new PHP filters for CSS grid templates: `wp_bootstrap_blocks_row_css_grid_classes`, `wp_bootstrap_blocks_row_css_grid_styles`, `wp_bootstrap_blocks_column_css_grid_classes`, `wp_bootstrap_blocks_column_css_grid_content_classes`.
 Please read the [documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin#php-filters) for further information.
 * New Templates: `column-css-grid.php`, `row-css-grid.php`